Sucharek233/Redmi6-6AFlashers/README.md

 Redmi 6 flash hasn't been tested yet, but should work fine.
 The ROM download and security checks work, so it should be good.

+The progress bar at ROM download may glitch out a bit, but don't worry, it won't affect anything.

 ### Sources:

 Drivers taken from [here](https://github.com/DataStream3/15-Seconds-ADB-Installer-Reborn/tree/master/driver).